5-Year-Old Boy Crushed To Death At Atlanta Rotating Restaurant Atop Westin Peachtree Plaza Hotel

 The family was among the “last customers for the lunch crowd,” said Warren Pickard, a spokesperson for the Atlanta Police Department.

-Pickard went on to say that while the child’s family was having lunch, he wandered 4 to 5 feet away and ended up at another table.
+Pickard went on to say that while the child’s family was having lunch, he wandered four to five feet away and ended up at another table.

 A 5-year-old boy died after being crushed in a rotating restaurant atop a downtown Atlanta tower https://t.co/SPncaSTIQd pic.twitter.com/aH9V8h4Crj